ctron/package-drone/README.md

 * Automatically clean up channels based on custom aggregation and sorting rules
 * Provide a Maven 2 Repository Layout for downloading artifacts
 * Extract meta data from ".deb" files and create a signed APT repository index
+* Import artifacts from HTTP links
+* Import artifacts from Maven repositories
+* Lock channels (read only mode)

 Known bugs and limitation
 ----------------